 While Apple’s marketing messaging for iPad Pro revolves around the idea of it being a viable PC replacement, the general consensus among journalists and users is that limitations in iOS are holding the new iPad Pro back from achieving its full potential.

-Things may improve next year when Apple releases iOS 13, especially if the update expands on the types of accessories and peripherals supported by the tablet’s USB-C port, brings support for trackpads and improves the Files app so users could browse and copy files from their attached USB thumb drive or another USB-C storage device.
+Things may improve over time, especially if Apple expands on the types of accessories and peripherals supported by the tablet’s USB-C port, brings support for trackpads and improves the Files app so users could browse and copy files from their attached USB thumb drive or another USB-C storage device.